 Well, I’ve traveled in Europe a LOT.
 I’ve been there more times than I can count, often for months at a time, and so far I have visited over 31 countries on the European continent.
 And guess what?
 I’ve taken backpacks with me the whole time.
 I know that a quality backpack can be your best friend while traveling through Europe.

-So in this post, I’m going to quickly help you find the best backpack for travel in Europe for you!
-We’ll walk through what to look for when choosing a backpack for Europe, the particular needs for backpacking in Europe, and several of the best backpacks for traveling Europe out there — including my personal favorite and my current trusty companion (you can also read the full list of what I pack to travel the world here).
+So in this post, I’m going to quickly help you find the best travel backpack for Europe for you!
+We’ll walk through what to look for when choosing a backpack for Europe, the particular needs for backpacking in Europe, and several of the best backpacks for traveling Europe out there — including my personal favorite and my current trusty companion: the bag I’ve taken to over 50 countries (you can also read the full list of what I pack to travel the world here)!

 Let’s start by covering some of the basic things you should be looking for when shopping for a backpack for traveling in Europe.
 Most of these things apply universally to shopping for any sort of travel backpack, but there are a handful of unique considerations when backpacking Europe that might matter:

 Most importantly, you need to decide how much luggage space you need.

 Personally, I suggest that you should aim to be as lean possible – you’ll be carrying this thing a lot, so the less weight you have on it, the better.

 Plus, if it’s carry-on sized you can save some money on checked baggage fees (especially on budget airlines like RyanAir).
 Also, smaller bags are easier to stuff into the overhead compartments on trains, or into the sometimes small lockers in hostels.
 You don’t want to be that backpacker who has a huge bag hogging up the corner of the crowded dorm room!

 And I know what you’re thinking: but what about laundry?